mshan10/mandel_explorer/README.md

 Install dependencies `npm i`
 Start NodeJS server `node mandel.js`
 Install http-server `npm install http-server -g`
-On another terminal run http-server `http-server mandel.html`
+On another terminal run http-server `http-server`

 ## Usage
 Go to localhost:8080 in the browser and zoom in by clicking around the image.
 You can also use the buttons to zoom in, zoom  out, or reset the image